-In relation to the second category of cases above, there is an important limitation on the authority of the Competitions Control Committee to commence Disciplinary Action arising from Games and it is to be found in Rule 7.3(f).
+In relation to the second category of cases above, there is an important limitation on the authority of the Competitions Control Committee to commence Disciplinary Action arising from Games and it is to be found in Code 16.1.
 The Competitions Control Committee must first seek clarification from the Referee that he did not adjudicate upon the subject matter of the Request.